 And ZAP!
 Just like that, the channel is turned off.
 My voice has just become irrelevant and now you no longer have to listen to anything I have to say.
 Or perhaps you will listen, but now that you’ve put on your dismissive earmuffs, only those portions which say what you want to hear will make it through.

 Well, that was easy, wasn’t it?
 Now you don’t have to listen to a thing I say, do you?
-What a clever way to disenfranchise, to exclude, to tune out, to silence the voice of someone whose opinion differs from yours!
+What a clever way to tune out the voice of someone whose opinion differs from yours!

 A friend once asked me why I should be bothered at all to hear someone tell me I was never really a true Christian in the first place.
 “If you’re really an atheist, why would you care?”
 I’ll tell you why this irks me.
 Two main reasons: